 By Bus & Coach

-Most Birmingham buses are operated by National Express West Midlands, and stops are located throughout the city centre.
-Check your route to find out the closest stop.
-Directions from various locations follow; but if unsure of the way when you arrive, ask for directions to Marks & Spencer, which runs the length of Carrs Lane.
+Most Birmingham buses are operated by National Express West Midlands, and stops are located throughout the city centre, so please check your route to find out the closest stop.
+Directions from various locations follow.
+However, if you are unsure of the way when you arrive, please ask for directions to Marks & Spencer which runs the length of Carrs Lane.

 From Birmingham Coach Station (or the Markets)

 From the coach station cross Digbeth dual carriageway, and turn left.
 From there, or from the markets, head towards the silver Selfridges building, and follow the main road round to its right, and up the hill to Moor Street Station.
 The Church Centre is opposite the station, to the right of Marks & Spencer’s white stone building.

 The Church Centre is across Queensway from Moor Street Station, and opposite Marks & Spencer on Carrs Lane.